Academia | Behance |

 In her most known work, ‘The Exaltation of Inanna’, Enheduanna describes the political conditions under which she was removed from high office and sent into exile.
 She speaks about the ‘city’, power, crisis, falling, and the need for rehabilitation.
 Her poetry is used as a starting point for a conversation with the work of contemporary writers that investigate the notions of citizenry, personal and social illness, within the present-day international, social and political context of democracy.

-The project has been realised in the GSA Digital Design Studio, in collaboration with the School of Psychology of the University of Glasgow, the School of Art, Design and Architecture of the University of Huddersfield, and with the support of the NEON Organization, CCA, MyndPlay and the GSA Students’ Association.
+The project has been realised in the GSA Digital Design Studio, in collaboration with the School of Psychology of the University of Glasgow, and with the support of the NEON Organization, CCA, MyndPlay and the GSA Students’ Association.

 Performed in English, Greek, and French with English supertitles.